Accessibility

 Exhibitions in the Castle

-The following exhibitions are accessible to visitors in electric wheelchairs: The Lost Wawel, The State Rooms (2nd floor), The Royal Private Apartments (1st floor), and the ground floor rooms of the Armoury.
+The following exhibitions are accessible to visitors in electric wheelchairs: The Lost Wawel, State Rooms (2nd floor), and ground floor rooms of The Armoury.